Clearance changes for Q4 2019 published - 16 July 2019

 Some viewers may also need to install a small filter at the back of their TV to prevent interference once new mobile services launch.
 Changes to the 700MHz band will also affect equipment used in the Programme Making and Special Events (PMSE) industry.

-Clearance of the 700MHz band is scheduled to begin in 2017 and Ofcom has now confirmed its aim to release this spectrum in Q2 2020.
-This target date will be reviewed with Government in August 2017.
+Clearance of the 700MHz band began in 2017 and Ofcom has confirmed its aim to release this spectrum in Q2 2020, following a review of progress in August 2017.
 Digital UK has been asked on behalf of the UK multiplex operators to co-ordinate the technical planning of the changes at TV transmitters, which will be implemented by Arqiva and will take place region by region.
 Around 90 per cent of main transmitters will require some re-engineering for clearance.
 Almost all of the 1,000 smaller relays in the network are likely to need work also.

 Decision to make the 700MHz band available for mobile data - statement